8.3 filename: VFAT and computer-generated 8.3 filenames

 VFAT, a variant of FAT with an extended directory format, was introduced in Windows 95 and Windows NT 3.5.
-It allowed mixed-case Unicode long filenames (LFNs) in addition to classic 8.3 names by using multiple 32-byte directory entry records for long filenames (in such a way that only one will be recognised by old 8.3 system software as a valid directory entry).
+It allowed mixed-case Unicode long filenames (LFNs) in addition to classic 8.3 names by using multiple 32-byte directory entry records for long filenames (in such a way that old 8.3 system software will only recognize one as the valid directory entry).

-To maintain backward-compatibility with legacy applications (on DOS and Windows 3.1), on FAT and VFAT filesystems an 8.3 filename is automatically generated for every LFN, through which the file can still be renamed, deleted or opened, although the generated name (e.g. OVI3KV~N) may show little similarity to the original.
-On NTFS filesystems the generation of 8.3 filenames can be turned off.
+To maintain backward-compatibility with legacy applications (on DOS and Windows 3.1), on FAT and VFAT filesystems, the operating system automatically generates an 8.3 filename for every LFN, through which the file can [also] be opened, renamed, or deleted, although the generated name (e.g. OVI3KV~N) may show little similarity to the original.
+The generation of 8.3 filenames on NTFS filesystems can be turned off system-wide (with risks).
 The 8.3 filename can be obtained using the Kernel32.dll function GetShortPathName.

 Although there is no compulsory algorithm for creating the 8.3 name from an LFN, Windows uses the following convention: